shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "Mudrich would know what to do… but she's already gone to the barracks by now…" Ersatzica whispered to herself, peering out the doorway for an opening.
 "How do I get to her without being detected?"

 She looked around her workshop.
 A faint light glowed on everything she looked at, making the dark area seem bright.
 She blinked.
 She winked.
-The light seemed to be coming from her eyes.
+The light was coming from her eyes.
 And it flickered off various objects in the room, especially the boots.

 "Well, they got me into this mess.
 Might as well use them to get me out."
 Ersatzica slipped them on with ease and buckled the latches.
 "Ok, let's go," she whispered to herself, but no sound came out.